Toomas633/FileShare/README.md

   - [Web server](#web-server)
   - [Python script](#python-script)

-* Clone the GitHub repository to your local machine using the command `git clone https://github.com/Toomas633/FileShare.git`.
+* Clone the GitHub repository to your local machine using the command `git clone https://github.com/Toomas633/FileShare.git` or download the zip from releases and unpack it to desired destination.
 * Start a local server to access the website in your browser.
 You can do this by running the command `php -S localhost:8000` (or a different port number) in your terminal from the project directory.
 * For timed file delete also run `cleanup.py` on the backround.
 * Access the website in your browser.
 Once the server is running, you can access the website by navigating to [http://localhost:8000](http://localhost:8000) (or the appropriate URL) in your web browser.